OpenM-Project/mcbedoc.github.io/index.md

 The [Just the Docs Template] provides the simplest, quickest, and easiest way to create a new website that uses the Just the Docs theme.
 To get started with creating a site, just click "[use the template]"!

 {: .note }
-To use the theme, you do ***not*** need to clone or fork the [Just the Docs repo]!
+To use the theme, you do ***not*** need to clone or fork the [MCBEDOC Repo]!
 You should do that only if you intend to browse the theme docs locally, contribute to the development of the theme, or develop a new theme based on Just the Docs.

 You can easily set the site created by the template to be published on [GitHub Pages] – the [template README] file explains how to do that, along with other details.